 Even if you’re able to leave one hour per day to adjust, it may not be enough: Most sleep recommendations advise not to shift your sleeping rhythm by more than 30 minutes per day.

 And for most of us, it’s not possible to travel enough in advance to have several days to adjust at the race destination.
 In that case, you can start making the switch before you travel by moving your sleeping rhythm gradually (max.
 30 minutes per day).
-Even a small shift closer to the time zone of your destination is better than nothing.
+Even a small shift closer to the time zone of your destination is better than nothing when trying to fight jet lag.

 Chris Leiferman’s 4 tips on how to fight jet lag